MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/storage-platform/connected-storage/connected-storage-deleting.md

 ms.localizationpriority: medium
 ---

-# Use Connected Storage to delete data
+# Deleting data with Connected Storage

 Data blobs are asynchronously deleted by creating a `ConnectedStorageContainer` in a `ConnectedStorageSpace` for a user and calling the `SubmitUpdatesAsync` method on the container providing a list of strings representing the named blobs to be deleted for the blobsToDelete parameter.